How to Keep Grass Green and Achieve a Healthy Lawn

 - Read the package.
 Some chemicals work only in the presence of moisture; other chemicals are rendered useless by water.
 Heed the safety warnings too.

 The best resource for identifying and troubleshooting weeds is a nursery or garden center familiar with local conditions.
-These 40 lawn care products will help get your lawn in shape.

 Tip No. 6: Aerate your lawn to help it ‘breathe’